timothydomingo/glider-airfoil-design-study/README.md

 ### Evaluation Criterion

 Spanwise Cl distribution was plotted for each wing.
-The optimal taper ratio produces a smooth, near-elliptical bell-shaped Cl curve across the span.
+The optimal taper ratio produces a smooth, evenly distributed Cl curve across the span.

 ### Result